-Her subsequent albums; White Holes Of Mole Hills (2010) and Dear Lamp Love Moth (2013), have received critical acclaim from the UK media, with reviews running in The Guardian & The Observer, whilst also achieving national radio play on BBC Radio3 and BBC 6 music, alongside rave reviews in music magazines Mojo, Q, fRoots and more.
+Moving to London in 2006 in search of music, Ruth slept (secretly) beneath a workbench in an artist’s workshop, which years later, she and a team of musicians transformed into a recording studio.
+It was here that she recorded and released White Holes Of Mole Hills (2010) and Dear Lamp Love Moth (2013), receiving critical acclaim for both records from the UK media, with reviews running in The Guardian & The Observer, whilst also achieving national radio play on BBC Radio3 and BBC 6 music, alongside rave reviews in music magazines Mojo, Q, fRoots and more.

 In 2007 once the workbench had become a drum booth Ruth moved on to a tiny narrow boat with no heating or electricity on the River Lea in East London.
 Her home for the last 10 years.
 The river and the land on which she moors have been a great source of inspiration.
 Keen to continue creating music on the water Ruth single-handedly converted a larger boat into a studio and rehearsal space which has become the base for her band, her own label River Rat Records and the venue for the ‘live bootleg’ EP titled ‘Earth to Shovel’ 2014.